Popular Questions Answered

-If you’ve always wanted to know what Ian Fennelly is thinking about when completing an urban sketch, or maybe how he chooses his colour pallette?
+If you’ve always wanted to know what Ian Fennelly is thinking about when completing an urban sketch, or maybe how he chooses his colour palette?

 Perhaps you’re new to urban sketching and need some helpful pointers?
 Maybe you’re taking one of Ian’s courses and need some extra guidance on drawing perspective?
 Or choosing brush pens?
 Or getting the proportions right on your page?